Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicit guidance on when to use (query system clock or validate date strings) and when not to (measuring elapsed time), with a direct reference to the alternative 'uptime' tool.
+Explicitly says when to use (query system clock, validate date strings) and when not to (not for measuring elapsed time, use 'uptime' instead).
+Names alternative 'uptime'.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.